Sens Arenas of Yesteryear [Updated]

 Governor General Lord Stanley also had a hand in the Rideau Rink, sponsoring the build (opened 1889) and taking shares in the project.

 Ottawa Hockey Club, 1891 Ontario Hockey Association (OHA) champions.
-[Orig. photo by William Topley – colourized by Canadian Colour]
+[Orig. photo by William Topley – colourization based on Canadian Colour version]

 It was at the Ottawa Hockey Club’s 1892 Ontario Hockey Association (OHA) championship celebration dinner – held at Ottawa's Russell House Hotel – that Lord Stanley donated his now-famous challenge cup.

 Lord Stanley of Preston, Governor General of Canada, 1889.
-[Orig. photo by William Topley via Library & Archives – colourized]
+[Orig. photo by William Topley via Library & Archives – colourized by Ashley Newall]

-The second Dey’s rink was built in 1896 on present-day Gladstone Ave. at Bay St., and hosted Ottawa’s first Stanley Cup win in 1903 (vs. the Montreal Victorias).
-The site was chosen due to its proximity to Dey family residences nearby.
+The second Dey’s rink was built in 1896 on present-day Gladstone Ave. at Bay St. (The site was chosen due to its proximity to Dey family residences nearby.)

 (Ann St. later renamed Gladstone Ave.)
 [Ottawa Journal – May 8, 1896]